passcod/blook/2017-jan-10-monthly-update.md

 "Music Box" for songs I'd like to cover, etc).

 This year the "Sort" playlist counted over 450 songs, and took me about two weeks to go through.
-The "Carrier of the Dawn" playlist now numbers NNN tracks.
+The "Carrier of the Dawn" playlist now numbers 224 tracks.

 While last year my listening was dominated by [Blue Man Group], [Eiffel], and [Woodkid], this year I've enjoyed a lot of [Jin Oki], [Thomas Bergensen], [Zero